MonikaJhingan/newton/variables/variables/variables-question.md

 submission_type: url
 ```

-*To answer any question you can upload the file.*

-*Remember python file extension is `.py`.*

-**Just for your ease we have broken up this question into multiple parts.
-But you have to do the submission in single file only.**
+**`Note`-**  To answer any question you can upload the file.
+Remember python file extension is `.py`.
+Just for your ease we have broken up this question into multiple parts.
+But you have to do the submission in single file only.

 ## Question Part 1